Are you interested in a career in Public Safety?

 Additionally, candidates must run 1.5 miles within 15 minutes.

-Candidates who pass the Physical Agility Test are then scheduled for a 30 minute panel interview with two Harbor Police Officers and one Human Resources staff member.
+Candidates who pass the Physical Agility Test are then scheduled for a 30 minute panel interview with Harbor Police Officers and other staff.

 Selected candidates will move on to the background orientation process which can take up to 6 months.
 Once notified, candidates should begin gathering the required documents, but should not submit documents until instructed to do so.